Forklift Safety: Training, Maintenance, Facility Tips

 Facility Maintenance

 Forklift safety is also dependent upon the condition of the facility.
-Things like cracked concrete or unlevel asphalt is another leading cause of several forklift accidents.
+Broader warehouse safety issues like cracked concrete or unlevel asphalt are another leading cause of several forklift accidents.
 To reduce the potential of a forklift accident, make sure to follow these facility best practices.

 Create lanes of operation

 This rule is specifically for foot traffic.
-If you can avoid the interaction of people with a forklift, you can reduce the potential for disaster.
+If you can avoid the interaction of people with a forklift — whether through physical lanes or AGV systems — you can reduce the potential for disaster.

 Clean up spills or wet spots ASAP